Cash Small Bills

 Business. (printable)

-You may not be home during an emergency/event, so having emergency items at your place of business would be helpful and possibly life-saving.
+You may not be home during an emergency/event, so having emergency items at your business would be helpful and possibly life-saving.
 Helpful ideas or items to secure your office:

 • A drawing or plan of your building/office–highlight with “red” all EXITS.